tdwg/bdq/tg2/_review/docs/tutorial/index.md

 * How records are streamed/batched/parallelized in a workflow.
 * What programming language(s) are used.
 * How methods are discovered/invoked (reflection, registry, function pointers, workflow nodes).
-* How Responses are serialized/persisted (objects, rows, RDF `bdqffdq:Response`, annotations).
+* How Responses are serialized/persisted (objects, rows, RDF `bdqffdq:Response` [bdqffdq:Response](<../list/bdqffdq/index.md#bdqffdq_Response> "A bdqffdq:ReportConcept produced by a bdqffdq:Implementation expressing a statement about data quality resulting from the application of the logic of a bdqffdq:Specification to a bdqffdq:DataResource."), annotations).
 * How Responses are presented to users or downstream processes (logs, dashboards, annotations).

 #### 7.4.1 What an execution framework must do between raw data and a Test implementation (non-normative)